Best Things to do in Fort William with Kids

 Soon the boardwalk trail ends at a T-intersection.
 You can continue walking along the shores of the Loch if you turn right towards Polloch.
 The ‘trail’ is a wide gravel road at this stage, but we never saw any traffic on it.
 Gravel roads are great for family walks as they are wide enough that you can all walk and talk together as a group.

-Image of Loch Shiel and The Glenfinnan Viaduct surrounded by mountains in Scotland
+Loch Shiel and The Glenfinnan Viaduct seen on the Dragonfly Trail.

 The only problem is that around that same time, a little seed landed near the water and over the years grew into a huge tree, blocking the view – haha!
 Not to worry, the views of the Harry Potter bridge are still really good, you just can’t sit on the bench to enjoy them.